Allen Kissel Killed in Licking County Hit-and-Run Accident

 The sudden loss of a community member like Kissel highlights the extreme dangers of rear-end collisions involving heavy agricultural equipment and passenger vehicles traveling at highway speeds.

-"It's heartbreaking to see how a single second of impact changes a community forever," said Stefano Formica, Of Bond Legal"Data suggests that the speed differential between two vehicles is the strongest predictor of how survivable a crash actually is."
+"It's heartbreaking to see how a single second of impact changes a community forever," said Stefano Formica, of Counsel at Bond Legal.
+"Data suggests that the speed differential between two vehicles is the strongest predictor of how survivable a crash actually is."

 According to the Ohio Department of Public Safety, the state recorded 1,145 traffic deaths in 2023.
 Hit-and-run incidents and collisions involving farm equipment remain a persistent challenge for local law enforcement agencies across rural Ohio corridors.